yarisx/fortify-test-suite/README.rst

     # run the tests with gcc, should pass with a relatively modern gcc version
     make check-gcc

-    # run the tests with clang, runtime checks don't pass, but compile-time
+    # run the tests with clang, runtime checks don't pass 100%, but compile-time
     # checks are generally ok
     make check-clang